jceresearch/stixls/README.md

 Features
-- two-way updating.. notes to board and board to note
+- two-way updating (notes to board and board to note).
 - works in Excel standard, not an add in, etc.
-- separated app from data
+- Separated app (the one you download here) from data (Board workbook).
 - version control, in the back it saves snapshots (except when using the fast buttons)
 - autoarrange feature gives you a sort of data driven visualisation, but still saves the shape position, so you can manually tweak
 - it renders in Excel online and ios app, so technically people can see and update the data or postit from a mobile.
 No macros on those, unfortunately.